GlacioHack/GlacierUtils/README.md

 Visit the repo's [issues](https://github.com/GlacioHack/GlacierUtils/issues) for a list of ideas and add your own.

+For those interested in participating, Fabien will do a short intro on the RGItools and OGGM-shop functionalities, after which you can decide if that's something you want to contribute to!

 Eventually, some tools could be added to the established [RGItools](https://rgitools.readthedocs.io) repository if there is interest.